 When using diode-laser-based equipment, accepted basic safety precautions must be adhered to, including:

-2. Use the right laser safety goggles or eyewear for the laser wavelength of your equipment.
-Ensure that anyone operating or in the vicinity is using appropriate PPE.
+- Use the right laser safety goggles or eyewear for the laser wavelength of your equipment.
+Ensure that all personnel within the laser-controlled area wear wavelength-specific protective eyewear.

-5. High-power devices (typically 1 kW and above) require a controlled area.
+- High-power devices (typically above Class 3B or 500 mW) require a controlled area.
 Restrict access.

-9. Regularly inspect and maintain the equipment and environs, to manage risks.
+- Regularly inspect and maintain the equipment and environs to manage risks.

 How Does Temperature Affect the Performance of a Diode Laser?

 Temperature can significantly affect the performance of a diode laser.
 Output power and efficiency are affected by temperature.
-As temperature rises, the diode's electrical resistance decreases, leading to an increased current and output power.
-Wavelength instability can result from overheating.
-Higher-precision devices incorporate thermoelectric (Peltier) coolers, to improve stability.
-Temperature can also degrade beam quality by increasing beam divergence and altering the beam profile.
+As temperature rises, the diode's threshold current increases and efficiency decreases, often reducing output power if current is not increased to compensate.
+Wavelength increases (redshifts) with rising temperature due to bandgap narrowing.
+Higher-precision devices incorporate thermoelectric (Peltier) coolers to improve stability.
+Temperature rise can degrade beam quality by increasing divergence, spectral width, and reducing coherence.
 This is a result of refractive index changes within the semiconductors.

 What Are the Advantages of Diode Lasers?